 The next Predator class is called the Heavy Predator.
 If you’ve played the Predator missions, you will know that he is the second Predator you actually meet.
 In the first mission, he helps you out by killing the Marines and gives you a new weapon – the Disc.
 The Heavy Predator is the strongest in strength out of all the classes but as a downside he’s also the slowest Predator class.

-Being very strong, does give you a good advantage over opponents.
+Being very strong does give you a good advantage over opponents.
 You will be able to take lots more damage than you would if you were a Standard Predator.
 This means you will be able to last longer in battle and finish the opponent quicker before he finishes you first.
 If a Marine has a Rocket Launcher, for example, you will still be killed there and then.
 As I said before, you are much slower than the other classes.
 Running away from enemies and dodging weapon fire is going to be much more difficult.
 You’re also not advised to run after enemies because you are just too slow.

 In terms of weapons, a Heavy Predator doesn’t start off with many, unfortunately.
 You will have your Wristblades, the Combstick, the Netgun and the Disc.
 This is the same as the Standard predator line-up but without the Plasma Pistol.
 You are definitely going to run into trouble with Marine snipers.
 They will kill you in a small number of shots, however, a Predator’s Speargun is not that powerful so you can run for cover easily.
 The best strategy I can give you would be to use the Netgun on the enemy and switch to the Combstick and finish them off.
 For this to work, the enemy must be on their own and not in a group.

 There’s also the Disc weapon to think about.
-Use the auto-targeting system always and make sure it hit them and kill them on the spot.
+Use the auto-targeting system always and make sure it hits them and kills them on the spot.
 Fighting Aliens is going to be more difficult with the absence of the Plasma Pistol but just keep switching visions and find a nice, safe spot to ambush enemies.
 This type of Predator is built for face-to-face combat so use the cloak to hide you from Marines at least.

 The Assault Predator is not found anywhere in the Predator, Alien or Marine missions in Singleplayer mode.
 You’ll only find this Predator class in Multiplayer mode.
 In terms of strength and speed, this Predator is in between the Standard Predator and the Heavy Predator.
 The Assault Predator is stronger in strength than a Standard Predator although not as fast as the Standard Predator.
 The Assault Predator is faster than the Heavy Predator though not as strong as the Heavy Predator.